andyborrell/pygamezero_bird/docs/source/part4.rst

 Ask a mentor to talk about how to make your idea could work.
 Here's a few things you might want to try:

+- Make the bird stay still until the first flap

 - A high score feature so you can see your best score.

 - Starting the game with 3 lives so you can hit the pipes twice without dying